netboz/bbsvx/README.md

    ....
    docker compose up  --scale bbsvx_client=16 -d
    ```
-Pls keep an eye on Grafana dashboard, and see the overay evolving.
+Pls keep an eye on Grafana dashboard, and see the overlay evolving.